 Regardless of where you are in the process, you're likely asking yourself an important question: What are the best ebook formats for your marketing library?
 This is a valid question because the ebook format you choose will determine the success of your efforts.

-Here, we'll cover best practices for both of these topics — and explain how HubSpot's Ebook Templates can help you achieve your marketing team's lead generation goals.
+Here, we'll cover all ebook formats and how to choose the best one for your project.
+We’ll also explain how HubSpot's ebook templates can help you achieve your marketing team's lead generation goals.

-Need help formatting your ebooks?
-Our collection of 36 free ebook templates will help you create and format your ebook content for an incredible reader experience in Microsoft PowerPoint, Adobe InDesign, and Google Slides so that you can format your ebooks in the way that best suits your marketing team and your content readers.
+Our collection of 36 free ebook templates will help you create and format your ebook content for an incredible reader experience in Microsoft PowerPoint, Adobe InDesign, and Google Slides.
+You can format your ebooks to best suit the needs of your marketing team and the preferences of your content readers.